ROCm/rocSPARSE/README.md

 # rocSPARSE

+> **⚠️ Important: hipSPARSE is the recommended library for development**
+>
+> For new development projects, **[hipSPARSE](https://github.com/ROCm/rocm-libraries/tree/develop/projects/hipsparse)** is recommended instead of rocSPARSE.
+> hipSPARSE provides a comprehensive, portable interface that supports multiple backends (including rocSPARSE and cuSPARSE) and is the preferred library for sparse matrix operations.
+>
+> For documentation and examples, see the [hipSPARSE documentation](https://rocm.docs.amd.com/projects/hipSPARSE/en/latest/).
+>
+> This rocSPARSE repository is maintained for reference purposes and to document any specialized functionality that might not be available in hipSPARSE.

 rocSPARSE exposes a common interface that provides Basic Linear Algebra Subroutines (BLAS) for sparse computation.
 It's implemented on top of AMD [ROCm](https://github.com/ROCm/ROCm) runtime and toolchains. rocSPARSE is